olhasl/challenge-regression/Presentation.md

+# Brief presentation of the model

+---

-# Input Data for the Model
+## Input Data for the Model

 The model used data that was previously collected from the website [Immoweb](https://www.immoweb.be/en).